-Additional employee contributions have been introduced from 1 April 2014 with members in the Closed Police Pension Scheme paying between 14.25%-15.05%, and members in the New Police Pension Scheme paying between 11%-12.75%.
-Employers contributions have remained at 24.2% of Pensionable pay.
+This has led to members in the Closed Police Pension Scheme paying between 14.25%-15.05%, members in the New Police Pension Scheme paying between 11%-12.75%, and members in the CARE Police Pension Scheme paying between 12.44%-13.78% Employers contributions have increased to 25.1% of Pensionable pay.

-A new Career Average Revalued Earning (CARE) Scheme has come into effect from 1 April 2015.
-The current final salary Pension Schemes have closed for new entrants from this date.

-Officers retain the service that they have accrued in the final salary scheme and depending on their age and service will have:
+With the introduction of the new Career Average Revalued Earning (CARE) Scheme the final salary Pension Schemes have closed for new entrants from this date.
+Officers will however retain the service that they have accrued in the final salary scheme and depending on their age and service will have:

-- Full protection experiencing no change to their pension entitlement. - Tapered protection moving into the new CARE scheme at their own personal date, based on their age and service. - No protection moving into the CARE scheme on 1 April 2015.
+- Full protection experiencing no change to their pension entitlement. - Tapered protection moving into the new CARE scheme at their own personal date, based on their age and service. - No protection moved into the CARE scheme on 1 April 2015.